qqunx9999/AUTOLIKE_INSTAGRAM_FEED/README.md

 This bot will auto like everything on your feed

 # How to use

+1.Download the CHROMEDRIVER

-1.Enter Your Username & Password on main.py
+2.Enter Your Username & Password & CHROMEDRIVER_PATH on main.py

-2.compile main.py though terminal
+3.compile main.py though terminal

 ps.This script writted by python3